o3de/o3de.org/content/docs/userguide/components/ocean/console-variables.md

   (CVARs) to set advanced parameters. '
 title: Console Variables for the Infinite Ocean Component
 ---
-# Console Variables for the Infinite Ocean Component<a name="infinite-ocean-component-console-variables"></a>
+# Console Variables for the Infinite Ocean Component {#infinite-ocean-component-console-variables}

 You can specify the following console variables to enable advanced settings for the **Infinite Ocean** component\.
 In general, you don't need to change these settings\.
 For more information, see [Using the Console Window](/docs/userguide/console-intro.md)\.